uivlis/conditional-tokens/pm-scripts.md

-# Administration Via SDK Utils
+# Administration Via pm-scripts

-Get the [Gnosis SDK Utils](https://github.com/gnosis/gnosis-sdk-utils).
+Get the [pm-scripts](https://github.com/gnosis/pm-scripts).
 We will configure the utils in the following way:

-`conf/config.json`: Let's configure the SDK utils use the `mnemonic` we used earlier to deploy the smart contracts.
+`conf/config.json`: Let's configure the pm-scripts use the `mnemonic` we used earlier to deploy the smart contracts.
 Also, make sure that the `collateralToken` is set to the deployed token.
-Finally, make sure that the `gnosisDB` instance is pointed at an instance configured for your tournament.
+Finally, make sure that the `pm-trading-db` instance is pointed at an instance configured for your tournament.
 For example:

 ```json
 {